North Carolina Long Term Care Insurance Partnership Cost & Quotes

 If long term care is never needed, the policy works much like a traditional life insurance policy.
 It would then pay a death benefit to your beneficiary when you die.
 And the death benefit is often similar to the amount paid for the policy.
 But if you need long-term care, the amount of money available can exceed the death benefit or long term care annuity value, often several times over, offering tremendous leverage of premium dollars.

-The following North Carolina long term care cost data can help you decide how much insurance you need.
-This chart compares nursing facility, assisted living and home care costs.
-Here is the 2020 cost of long term care for North Carolina.2
+This 2021 North Carolina cost of long term care data can help you decide how much insurance you need.
+Here we compare the cost of Nursing Facilities, Assisted Living and Home Care across North Carolina.2

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|

-A North Carolina Long Term Care Partnership Program policy allows you to keep all, or part of your assets under the Medicaid program, if your long term care needs last longer than the benefits of your Partnership policy.
-North Carolina Legislature created the North Carolina Long Term Care Partnership under the auspices of several state government agencies.
+The unique asset protection benefits of a North Carolina Long Term Care Partnership policy apply if your long term care needs last longer than the benefits of your Partnership policy.

 North Carolina Long Term Care Partnership Reciprocity

-The cost of long term care insurance in North Carolina depends on your age and health history when you buy the insurance.
+The cost of long term care insurance in North Carolina depends on your age and health history at the time you buy insurance.
 Generally, the younger and healthier you are the lower your premium.
 Your long term care insurance premiums will also depend on the following benefits you select:

 - Benefit Period